 What is pandemic influenza?

-Pandemic influenza is an outbreak of a new strain of the influenza virus that is easily spread from person to person.
-It can cause severe illness and death because people have no immunity to the new virus.
+Commonly called the flu, influenza is a highly contagious viral infection that infects the respiratory system and may cause cough, fever, runny nose, sore throat, fatigue and muscle pains and other symptoms.
+A pandemic influenza is an outbreak of a new strain of the influenza virus that easily spreads from person to person.
+It can cover multiple countries, even continents.
+It can cause severe illness, or even death, because people have no immunity to the new strain.

 How does pandemic influenza spread?